sylbeth/gdext-generation/README.md

 # Usage

+## build.rs call

-To get all the functionality of this crate, in your `build.rs` file on the root of your crate (not your `src/`), write the following:
+To get all the functionality of this crate, in your `build.rs` file on the root of your crate (not your `src/`), write the following (parameters may vary depending on the features you've opt in or out of):

 ```rust
 use gdext_gen::generate_gdextension_file;